 International Programs and Academic Programs and Services cannot offer advice or assistance to students or faculty concerning the process.
 Additional information can be found at site at http://research.uiowa.edu/hso.

-To get you started in the process, however, we offer a few basic guidelines.
+Students are advised to begin this process a minimum of six months to one year in advance.
+To get you started in the process, we offer a few basic guidelines.

 IMPORTANT STEPS IN IRB REVIEW

 1. Submit an online "Human Subjects Research Determination" form through HawkIRB.
 The IRB chair and/or their designees will determine if your study meets the definition of human subjects research.
 Federal regulations do not allow investigators to make this determination themselves.
 If a study does not qualify as human subjects research, Hawk IRB will issue a memo stating that the project does not require IRB review or approval.
 If a study does require approval, there will be several additional steps to follow.

 2. Educate yourself in human subjects protections: